beling/book-pl/src/ch11-01-writing-tests.md

 `can_hold` method from Chapter 5</span>

 The `can_hold` method returns a Boolean, which means it’s a perfect use case for the `assert!` macro.
-In Listing 11-6, we write a test that exercises the `can_hold` method by creating a `Rectangle` instance that has a width of 8 and a height of 7 and asserting that it can hold another `Rectangle` instance that has a width of 5 and a height of 1.
+In listing 11-6, we write a test that exercises the `can_hold` method by creating a `Rectangle` instance that has a width of 8 and a height of 7 and asserting that it can hold another `Rectangle` instance that has a width of 5 and a height of 1.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch11-writing-automated-tests/listing-11-06/src/lib.rs:here}}